masupert/BeyondTheTorchlight/README.md

 # Design Concepts
 - Simple rulebook and character creation.
+- Designed for a West Marches style of play.
 - Compatible with a variety of game systems with quick conversion guidelines.
 - Develop a "magic" system that can be applied to various settings, including futuristic settings.
 - Invested in a rollplay.